A guide to licensing - Charitable collections

 - the relief of distress caused by war, and the support of people who have been members of the armed forces;

 - the support of hospitals, infant health centres, schools, kindergartens and other activities of a social or welfare character;

 Who does not need to be licensed?

-Organisations that collect and receive money from the public for non-charitable purposes do not need to be licensed, for example: sporting clubs; environmental and conservation groups; animal welfare; and schools or kindergartens that operate their own fund raising events.
+Organisations that collect and receive money from the public for non-charitable purposes do not need to be licensed, for example: sporting clubs; social groups and schools or kindergartens that operate their own fund raising events.